home-assistant/data.home-assistant/docs/quick_start_index.md

 <br />

-Once installed, it will open the JupyterLab Lite add-on page:
+Once installed, it will open the JupyterLab add-on page:

-1. Click on "START" to start the JupyterLab Lite add-on.
+1. Click on "START" to start the JupyterLab add-on.
 1. Now click on "OPEN WEB UI" to open JupyterLab.
 If you get a blank page with "502 Gateway not ready", wait a minute and hit refresh in your browser.
 JupyterLab can take some time to start up.
-1. You will be prompted for your credentials.
+1. You might be prompted for your credentials.
 You can use the same username and password as that you use to log in to Home Assistant.

 <img
   src='/img/getting-started/hassio-jupyterlab.png'